stefanschramm/retroload/MACHINES.md

 The following machines are used for testing the [examples](./retroload-examples/formats).
 The list is supposed to be an overview about the different methods to load tapes.

+The volume levels are just meant to be a rough orientation based on experiments (e.g. the ZX 81 wants a higher volume than the Acorn Electron).

 # Acorn Electron

 Volume: 40 %